matomo-org/developer-documentation/docs/3.x/generated/Piwik/Db.md

 <a name="getReader" id="getReader"></a>
 ### `getReader()`

-Since Piwik Matomo
+Since Matomo Matomo

 Returns the database connection and creates it if it hasn't been already.
 Make sure to not write any data on the reader and only use the connection to read data.

 #### Signature